pagilla18/pagilla18.github.io/README.md

 Last Updated: September 9, 2026

 Welcome to Robin Sound Labs.
 We are committed to protecting your privacy and digital sovereignty.
-This Privacy Policy explains how our applications—including Pure Audio Music Player, Bitperfect Canary Music Player, Shopping List Tracker, and BookStreak : book tracker and TBR—handle data on your Android device.
+This Privacy Policy explains how our applications—including Pure Audio Music Player, Pure Audio Music Player (free), Shopping List Tracker, and BookStreak : book tracker and TBR—handle data on your Android device.

 1. Information Collection and Use Our applications function fundamentally as local, privacy-first utilities.
 Your usage habits remain entirely secure and offline.

 Personal Data: Robin Sound Labs does not collect, store, transmit, or share any personal identification information (such as your name, email address, phone number, or telemetry location data).

-Media & Audio Files (Pure Audio & Bitperfect Canary): The music applications require user permission to access local device storage solely to scan, index, and display your local media files for playback management.
+Media & Audio Files (Pure Audio Music Player & Pure Audio Music Player (free)): The music applications require user permission to access local device storage solely to scan, index, and display your local media files for playback management.
 We do not catalog, upload, or modify your files.

 Calculations (Shopping List Tracker): All budget calculations, item prices, and data remain entirely on-device and are never uploaded or shared.